greyhoundforty/rst-quest/site-src/content/post/github-actions-icr.md

 - ibmcloud
 ---

-Today I will be using GitHub [Actions](https://docs.github.com/en/actions) and [Podman][podman] to build and push a container image to the IBM Cloud [Container Registry][icr].
-GitHub Actions is a CI/CD platform for automating the building, testing, and deployment of code.
-A repository can have multiple Action `workflows` and can handle things like:
+Today I will be showing an example GitHub [Action](https://docs.github.com/en/actions) that will use [Podman][podman] to build and push a container image to the IBM Cloud [Container Registry][icr].
+If your container file is not named `Dockerfile`, or is not in the root directory of your repository, update the `containerfiles` section of the yaml file.

-- Run integration tests on every pull request
-- Add labels new newly opened issues
-- Deploy all merged PRs to production
-- Build container images/release packages

-In our case the action will containerize our simple `go` app when we push changes to the main branch of the repository.

-## The Action Workflow

-Here is the workflow file for our example repository.
-It uses podman to build our container image and tags it with `latest` as well as the GitHub commit SHA that triggered the workflow.
+## Prepare Github repository

+You will need to add two Action [Secrets][action-secret] for this workflow Action to run correctly.

+- **IMAGE_NAME**: The name of the container image.
+This will be in the form of `namespace/container-image`.
+Ex: `ryantiffany/nginx`
+- **REGISTRY_PASSWORD**: An IBM Cloud [API Key][api-key] that is used to authenticate podman with the container registry service.

 ```yaml
 name: Use Podman to build and push container image to IBM Cloud Registry